Kunstmaan/KunstmaanBundlesCMS/docs/04-07 Working-with-adminlists.md

 ## Adding or removing default actions

 There are some simple methods build into the Kunstmaan CMS give you control over the default action buttons.
-Your can disable them for your adminlist by overriding them in the adminlistConfigurator to false or true.
+You can disable them for your adminlist by overriding them in the adminlistConfigurator to false or true.

 ```
 canAdd()